Favourited 102 times

 We like long dinners, good conversations, comparing cultural experiences, discussing world and national politics and recent history.

-We’ll also be doing some other work outside, like sorting different building materials that can be re-used, fixing fences, cutting tree branches, grinding branches (with a machine) and making woodchips, landscaping and flower gardens, etc.
+We’ll also be doing some other work outside, like sorting different building materials that can be re-used, fixing fences, cutting tree branches, grinding branches (with a machine) and making woodchips, etc.

 If the weather is bad, we can so some painting inside.

-Internet access in the house/s can be limited (we have a mobile internet solution, which we could lend you, but the mobile cover in the village varies a lot, so connection is not stable).
+We’ll lend you mobile (3G) internet modems to use in the house where you’ll be staying but since the mobile cover in the village varies a lot, the connection is not always stable.
+The mobile internet is also limited to 25 or 35 GB (so streaming is not advisable).
 You can always use the internet in/around our house during the day hours/early evening (it’s cable).
-If you want to watch an important football game on the tv, or borrow a DVD or a book, we can help you with that.
+If you want to watch an important football game on the tv, or borrow a DVD player and films, we can help you with that.
+Please, bring your own tablet and laptop.

 Joint dining (lunch/dinner) at our house, as a rule.
 Breakfast could be at our house, or separately (we’ll provide the food supply).
 Some of the dinners could be with some of the other villagers.
-We are meat-lovers ourselves, but if you have special preferences, we’ll make sure to provide other choices.
+We are meat-lovers ourselves, but if you have special preferences, we’ll make sure to provide other choices or agree with you to take care of your own cooking (and bring food to the common meals).

 On your days off, you could plan excursions in the area.